Meridian Singers, Spring 2015

 Kate Judd enjoyed the April 2010 Meridian concert so much that she joined the group shortly thereafter.
-She has sung in many choral groups over the years, and in 2001 trained in the Kodaly Institute Summer Workshop.
-She presently sings in the Cambridge Community Chorus and her church choir.
+She has sung in many choral groups over the years.
+She presently sings in the Cambridge Community Chorus and in her church choir.
 Kate taught First Grade at the Maria Baldwin School in Cambridge for 22 years.
 She and her husband, an MIT alumnus, thought they were both retired until he started working in MIT's Plasma Science and Fusion Center Laboratory in January 2010.

 Kate Schenck is an Administrative Staff Assistant in the Ombuds Office.
-Kate currently performs with the Oriana Consort, a chamber choir based in Cambridge.
+In addition to Meridian Singers, Kate most recently performed with the Oriana Consort.
 She has been a soloist and ensemblist with several area groups including A Joyful Noyse, the Choir of the Church of the Advent, Capella Alamire, Longy Chamber Singers, and Master Singers.

 Richard Tarrant has taught Classics at Harvard since 1982 and is currently Pope Professor of Latin.
-Since 1997 he has been a member of the Parish Adult Choir at Saint Paul Church in Cambridge, where he sings with fellow Meridian members Sue Lester and Andrea Siegel.
+From 1997 to 2014 he was a member of the Parish Choir at Saint Paul Church in Cambridge, where he sang with fellow Meridian members Susan Lester and Andrea Siegel.